“We enjoyed a Easter break ...”

 With so many places to visit and so much to do an enjoyable break here will be welcome whatever the time of year.

-Three bedrooms: 1 x ground floor double with Jack-and-Jill access to bathroom, 2 x ground floor twin.
+Three bedrooms: 1 x ground floor double with Jack-and-Jill access to bathroom, 1 x ground floor double, 1 x ground floor twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Ground floor shower room with shower, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area.

 - Electric central heating